 - On both sides of the Lapad beach and around the Babin Kuk peninsula, there are several hotels with swimming pools in tranquil environment.
 You’ll be able to enjoy some peace and quiet there, with the Old Town only a few kilometers away.
 The most popular beach in Babin Kuk, Cobacabana, is marked on the map.

 Things to do in Dubrovnik

-The inner area is flat terrain and full of churches, palaces and museums.
-The outer area is mostly uphill and residential area (also full of rental holiday apartments), with countless narrow streets, stairs, and small restaurants around every corner.
-It would be easy to get lost there, but fortunately there is a simple way of navigating: go down and you'll end up in the center, go up and you'll eventually face the surrounding walls.
+The inner area is flat with full of churches, palaces and museums.
+The outer area consists mainly of uphill and residential areas (also full of rental holiday apartments) with countless narrow streets, stairs, and small restaurants around every corner.
+It would be easy to get lost there, but fortunately there’s a simple way of navigating: go down and you'll end up in the center; go up and you'll eventually face the surrounding walls.

 Old Town Walls and Fort Lovrijenac

 The entire Old Town of Dubrovnik is surrounded by walls.
 For an entrance fee, visitors can climb to the walls and walk around the town (within opening hours).
 Tickets are sold at booths next to the entrances, such as by the Pile Gate on the western side of the Old Town.
 More information about the tickets can be found here.